-But if you’re able to make a case, then you can … The elements of your damages are, you can get back pay.
+If you’re able to make a case, then the elements of your damages are, you can get back pay.
 In other words, the difference between what you had made before the adverse employment action and what you’re making now.
 Front pay, which is that same measure, but forecasted into the future.
 Some people, that’s the most important part about this, because they really don’t think they’re going to be able to go back and find another job making what they were making before, and so they want to make sure that their retirement is protected, and that’s what makes one of the stakes of these litigations that make it so high for plaintiffs is that they need to be able to secure their retirement.

 They’re also compensatory damages, such as anxiety, and depression, and mental anguish, loss of enjoyment of life, which is an important element of damage in any of these kinds of employment cases.
 Because here in America, what we do is a big part of who we are and when you’re fired, that can have a debilitating effect on people based on their lack of enjoyment of life.
 Then you can also recover your attorney fees and expenses for having brought the case.

 *This is a transcript of the Facebook Live video from 7-5-18 Click here to watch the video.